gvwilson/sdxpy/en/src/binary/index.md

 even if `x` is a valid number,
 `-x` may not be.

-### Writing Binary

-We can write binary numbers directly in Python by using the `0b` prefix.
+We can write binary numbers directly in Python using the `0b` prefix: for example,
-For example, `0b0011` is the number 3.
+`0b0011` is 3 base 10.
-Programmers usually use [%g hexadecimal "hexadecimal" %] (base 16) instead: the digits 0–9 have the usual meaning, and the letters A-F (or a-f) are used to represent the numbers 11–15.
+Programmers usually write [%g hexadecimal "hexadecimal" %] (base 16) instead: the digits 0–9 have the usual meaning, and the letters A-F (or a-f) are used to represent the digits 11–15.
-We signal that we're using hexadecimal with a `0x` prefix, so `0xF7` is (15×16)+7 or 247.
+We signal that we're using hexadecimal with a `0x` prefix, so `0xF7` is (15×16)+7 or 247 base 10.
 Each hexadecimal digit corresponds to four bits ([%t binary-hex %]), which makes it easy to translate bits to digits and vice versa: for example,